Mushahid-Muzammir/Mushahid-Muzammir/README.md

-# 💫 About Me:
 👋 Hi there!
 I'm Mushahid, a passionate full-stack developer and aspiring Software Engineer.

-🔧 I currently working on building real-world applications like:
+🔧 I am currently working on building real-world applications like:

 🧾 A Point of Sale (POS) System for retail operations